 Dr. Pareles researches the mutual construction of species, sexual, and ethnic difference in medieval English religious literature.
-She is at work on two book projects.
-The first, Translating Purity: Jewish Law and the Making of Difference in Old English Literature, traces how the cultural translation of Jewish law structured Anglo-Saxon identity projects, bolstering human and Christian supremacy in Old English culture.
+Dr. Pareles is at work on two book projects.
+The first, Translating Purity: Jewish Law and the Making of Difference in Old English Literature, traces how the cultural translation of Jewish law structured pre-Conquest identity projects, bolstering human and Christian supremacy in early English culture.
 The second, tentatively titled Time’s Others: Infant, Animal, and Jewish Temporalities in Medieval Christianity, explores the abjected, arrested, and pregnant temporalities that make medieval Christian futures possible.
 Dr. Pareles has held postdoctoral fellowships at New York University and Northwestern University.
-Her teaching interests include animal studies, Old and Middle English literature, translation, and Jewish-Christian relations.
-She is a member of the Oecologies collective.
+Dr. Pareles’s teaching interests include animal studies, Old and Middle English literature, translation, and Jewish-Christian relations.
+Dr. Pareles is a member of the Oecologies collective and convener of the Oecologies Reading Group.

 Selected Recent Publications

 “What the Raven Said to the Eagle: Animal Language and the Return of Loss in Beowulf.”
-In Daniel C. Remein and Erica Weaver, eds.
-Dating Beowulf: Studies in Intimacy.
-Manchester University Press, forthcoming in 2019.
+In Dating Beowulf: Studies in Intimacy.
+Edited by Daniel C. Remein and Erica Weaver.
+Manchester University Press, 2019.
+164-86.